Best Demand Generation Agencies for B2B (2026)

 Why B2B Companies Hire Demand Gen Agencies

-Building demand gen in-house requires a strategist, paid media specialist, content writer, designer, and marketing ops person—at minimum.
-That's $500K+/year in salary before tools and ad spend.
-Here's when an agency makes more sense:
+Want to build demand gen in-house?
+You need a strategist, a paid media specialist, a content writer, a designer, and a marketing ops person.
+That's before tools and ad spend.
+You're looking at $500K+/year in salary alone.
+Here's when an agency makes more financial sense:

 You have product-market fit but no pipeline